 However they’re delineated, bike lanes help keep cyclists safe.
 One study found that on streets with protected bike lanes, bike riders suffered almost 90 percent fewer injuries.
 More than 70 percent of Americans have noted interest in riding a bike more frequently but believe the activity is dangerous.

-If you’ve reached us because you or a loved one has been the victims of a Louisville bicycle accident, contact our office today to schedule a free initial consultation and case evaluation.
-Our firm can help you through this difficult time.
+If you’ve reached us because you or a loved one has been the victims of a bicycle accident in Kentucky, contact our Louisville bicycle accident lawyers today to schedule a free initial consultation and case evaluation.
+Our Louisville personal injury law firm can help you through this difficult time.

 Louisville has made strides in recent years in helping bike riders feel safer with wide bike lanes around downtown.
 And the bike lanes — and related presence of more cyclists — have provided additional support for downtown businesses.